Raja0110H/React-To-do-list/README.md

 Users can create a list of things to do.

-Users can cross out completed task by taping the task name.
+Users can cross out completed task by tapping the task name.

 React for displaying UI components

 Install